cspark2610/medical-transcription-classification-/README.md

-# medical-transcription-classification-
+# Classification of 13 Medical Specialties Through Transcriptions Notes Using ScispaCy, CountVectorization, and Tf-Idf

-##
+## Dataset
-Dataset from mtsamples.com
+Dataset retrieved from kaggle.com - originally from mtsamples.com
-Contains 500 medical transcriptions from 40 different medical specialties.

-Objective is to assess classification rates of medical specialties by medical transcriptions.
+Contains 500 rows of de-identified medical information, which includes description, medical specialty, sample name, transcription, and keywords.
+For the scope of this project - only transcription and medical specialy will be used.

+## Approach

+Extract medical_specialty and transcription columns.
+Extract classes that will be used from our dependent var, medical_specialty.

+Split dataset into training and testing sets.

-Transcriptions will undergo 2 feature extraction methods, Count Vectorization(CV) and Tf-Idf(tf).
+Extract features using Count Vectorization(CV) and Tf-Idf(tf).

-The following classifers will be used to:
+Apply Truncated SVD onto term count/tf-idf matrices (LSA).

+EDA of  outputs - examine texts, possible patterns, visualize t-SNE plots, etc.

+Get baseline models for the following seven classifiers:

 Stochastic Gradient Descent Classifier
 Multinomial Logistic Regression
 Logistic Regression OVR
-Ada BoostedTrees
+AdaBoosted Decision Trees Classifier
 Linear Support Vector Classifier OVR
 K-Nearest Neighbors Classifier
 LightGBM Classifier